TravelTimN/ci-milestone05-fsfw/README.md

 #### Icons

 - [Font Awesome 5.8.2](https://fontawesome.com/)
-    - Although *Materialize Icons* have nearly 1,000 free-to-use icons, I prefer the look of the *Font Awesome* icons, and they significantly more icons to use.
+    - Although *Materialize Icons* have nearly 1,000 free-to-use icons, I prefer the look of the *Font Awesome* icons, and they have significantly more icons to use.
 They aren't displayed using *text*, but rather *classes*, so use on mobile devices isn't affected.

 #### Typography